AnyFetch/anyfetch.js/README.md

 > AnyFetch delivers long lived `access_token`, so you don't need to use a `refresh_token`.

 Both `Basic` and `Bearer` authentication schemes are supported.
 The `getToken` method makes it easy to retrieve a token from the user's credentials.
+If you're using `Bearer` authentication, the token in use is available in the property `anyfetch.accessToken`.

 ```js
 var Anyfetch = require('anyfetch');